Reward-Respecting Subtasks for Model-Based Reinforcement Learning: STOMP in a larger, stochastic gridworld

+~ In this section we further test the ideas of reward-respecting subtasks and the STOMP progression by applying them with multiple subtasks and options in a larger problem with stochastic dynamics.
+We also compare and contrast the reward-respecting approach with that of eigenoptions (Machado et al., 2017; 2018), the option-critic architecture (Bacon, Harb \& Precup, 2017), and, again, shortest-path options.
+For each of these four ways of producing options, we learn models of their options and use the models for planning exactly as described earlier in this paper.

-In this section we present results for a larger STOMP progression with multiple subtasks in a stochastic environment, and we compare reward-respecting options to other choices.
-Specifically, we used the four-room episodic gridworld depicted in Figure~5a, with a start state in one room, and a terminal goal state in another.
+The larger problem used in these comparisons is the four-room episodic gridworld depicted in each of the four parts of Figure~\ref{fig:fourrooms_options}, with a start state in the upper-left room (highlighted in green) and a terminal goal state in the lower-right room.
 As in the two-room gridworld, a reward of $+1$ is received on reaching the goal, which ends the episode, and passing through the gray region produces a reward of $-1$ per step, while all other transitions produce a reward of zero.
-The discount factor is $\gamma = 0.99$.
-There are four actions, available in all nonterminal states: \texttt{up}, \texttt{down}, \texttt{left}, and \texttt{right}.
-Importantly, each action causes the agent to \emph{stochastically} move in the corresponding direction with probability $\nicefrac{2}{3}$ and in one of the other three directions with probability $\nicefrac{1}{9}$.
+Again the discount factor is $\gamma = 0.99$, and again there are four actions for moving in each one of the four directions, but now they are \emph{stochastic}, moving in the expected direction only with probability $\nicefrac{2}{3}$, and in one of the other three directions with probability $\nicefrac{1}{9}$.
+If the direction of movement (after stochasticity) is blocked by a wall, then the agent's location is unchanged.

-We defined four subtasks, each subtask directed toward reaching one of the four hallways states.
-The hallways are labeled in Figure~5a as H1-H4.
-Notice that reward-respecting options take into consideration the fact that the environment's stochasticity is not under the agent's control.
-For the most part, the options take the shortest path to the hallway or the goal state, but the uncontrolled stochasticity and the negative reward region causes some options to prefer a longer (and safer) path.
-For example, when in the South-West room, options sometimes take the roundabout way to reach H3 and H4.
+For the reward-respecting approach, we defined four reward-respecting subtasks of feature attainment, each directed toward attaining the feature for one of the four hallways states H1--H4, and learned close approximations to their optimal options using the algorithms described in Section 3.
+The bonus weight for all four subtasks was $\bw i\=1$.
+The learned options are depicted in Figure~\ref{fig:fourrooms_options}---the policy by arrows and the stopping states by red cells.
+For the most part, the options took the shortest path to the hallway or the goal state, but the negative reward region caused some options to prefer a longer path.
+In particular, the options often took a roundabout way around the gray region in the lower-left room.
+The step-size parameter was $\alpha\=0.05$.
+Figure \ref{fig:4option-learning} shows the progression of learning of the four options.